kirschbaum-development/nova-mail/README.md

 # A mail resource tool for Nova apps

-This package contains a Nova action that contains a mail sending form for any resource to easily send email.
+This package contains a Nova action that provides a mail sending form for any resource to easily send email.

 ## Requirements